 Revaluing the CARE balance

-the provisional assumed benefits are revalued in the same way as an active CARE pension account.
+The pension used to work out the provisional assumed benefits is revalued in the same way as an active CARE pension account.

 In cases where the pension account includes more than one period of L G P S remediable service due to aggregation, you apply the normal rules to determine whether to apply revaluation adjustment or pensions increase during the gap.
-For example, You apply revaluation adjustment during the gap if it does not exceed five years, but pensions increase if the gap is more than five years.
+You apply revaluation adjustment during the gap if it does not exceed five years, but pensions increase if the gap is more than five years.

-If the balance includes a CARE pension for transferred -in remediable service and this was transferred in under Club arrangements, you revalue this part of the notional CARE balance in line with the rate used by the sending scheme.
+If the balance includes a CARE pension for transferred in remediable service and this was transferred in under Club arrangements, you revalue this part of the notional CARE balance in line with the rate used by the sending scheme.

 Certificates of protection (Scotland only)